 THE NEED – NUCLEAR THREATS TODAY

 Today’s global arsenal of over 15,000 nuclear weapons, most of which are far more powerful than those that devastated Hiroshima and Nagasaki, represent a clear and present danger to humanity.
 Thousands of nuclear weapons are on hair trigger alert.
 Dozens of accidents, near misses, and losses have occurred.
-Today we also face the threat of nuclear terrorism, with several current global conflicts giving cause for concern.

 We now realize the threat from nuclear weapons is even greater than we thought before.
 A recent IPPNW and PSR report found that a limited nuclear exchange could cause climatic effects that would result in up to 2 billion fatalities.
 The threat identified by this scientific study may well be the most significant information on the risks of nuclear weapons since PSR’s original work in the 1960’s.

 Though the U.S. is obligated by international treaty to move toward disarmament, it is moving in the opposite direction by planning to spend over 1 trillion dollars over the next three decades to rebuild our entire nuclear arsenal and facilities.
 In addition to making us less safe, a new buildup of nuclear weapons will create tons of deadly radioactive waste that threatens communities and vital ecosystems.
 Major scientific challenges facing us – including how to break our addiction to fossil fuel, stop global warming, dismantle useless and dangerous nuclear weapons, and clean up the toxic legacy of the Cold War — receive lower priority.